TAssetBundle Manual

 Asset Usage Tracker

 Track which GameObjects are using which assets during play mode.
+This works with AssetManager's context-based loading and LinkAsset.

 Access via TAssetBundle > Extensions > Asset Usage Tracker.